tengznaim/dinosaur-game-ai/README.md

 # Chrome Dinosaur Game AI with Neural Networks

-This is a densely connected artificial neural network trained to play the famous <a href="chrome://dino">Chrome dinosaur game</a>.
+This is a densely connected artificial neural network trained to play the famous [Chrome dinosaur game](chrome://dino).
 I initially planned to implement this with a convolutional neural network, however, taking a step back to what I already knew, I was curious to see how well a regular ANN would work given such a task.

 ## Network Architecture